YodasMyDad/ZauberCMS/ReadMe.md

 # Important - Please Note

 v4 is coming with .NET 10 and brings a complete change to how this CMS functions.
 We are moving away from MVC and back to full Blazor.
 Front end Blazor SSR, and admin will be Blazor Server.
-Because this, I made a big change for V4 which will make it difficult to be backwards compatible.
+Because of this, I made a big change for V4 which will make it difficult to be backwards compatible.

 I have put some time into the BlockListEditor and now the content stored from that, will be actual content in the database instead of serialised on a property like it is currently.
 This opens up a lot of avenues for customisation and querying just block list content (Nested content).